 Sweden’s Great Power period

 In the 17th century, Sweden was on the top of its game.
 It emerged as a leading power in Europe during the so-called ‘Great Power period’ (1561–1721) characterized by a constant state of war with its neighbors in the Baltic Sea.

 When King Gustavus Adolphus (1611-1632) inherited the Swedish throne, he was out to change naval warfare entirely earning him the later title “father of modern warfare” for revolutionizing naval tactics.

 In those days, boarding was common practice, i.e. pulling side by side to an enemy ship, enter it, and fight man-to-man to take over the ship.
-The King found this tactics outdated.
+The King found these tactics outdated.
 It was time for a new era of large battleships, which demand the enemy’s respect, serving as firing platforms for mighty cannons to fight from a distance, and project Sweden’s power even beyond the Baltic Sea.
-The firepower of its guns would now decides the outcome of the battle at sea and bring victory.
+The firepower of its guns would now decide the outcome of the battle at sea and bring victory.
 Thus, the ambitious Gustavus Adolphus needed a new class of heavy ‘ships-of-the-line’ to exchange devastating salvos from afar.

 Setting sails to a new era!

 After severe setbacks in the war with Poland, Sweden’s naval superiority in the Baltic Sea was in jeopardy.
 In 1625, the King commissioned the Royal War Ship ‘Vasa’ as the first and grandest of four ships of the new era.
-The Vasa was planned with an overall length of 69m (226ft), 1,210 tons displacement, 10 sails, a total of dozens of cannons and the capacity to hold 450 men (150 sailors and 300 soldiers).
+The Vasa was planned with an overall length of 69m (226ft), 1,210 tons displacement, 10 sails, dozens of cannons and the capacity to hold 450 men (150 sailors and 300 soldiers).
 It was a bold statement: the Vasa was the most powerful battleship of its time, no expenses spared!

 Spoiler alert, the unthinkable happened: Three years later, on 10 August 1628, the Vasa sank just minutes and a mile into her maiden voyage with over 100 men aboard; over 50 sailors perished.